openml/openml-python/doc/extensions.rst

     on the train split and return the predictions on the test split.
 On top of the actual predictions, also the class probabilities should be determined.
     For hard-classifiers, this can just be the hot-encoded predicted label.
 The predictions will be evaluated on the OpenML server.
-Also additional information can be returned, for example user defined measures (such as runtime information, as this can not be inferred on the server).
+Also, additional information can be returned, for example, user-defined measures (such as runtime information, as this can not be inferred on the server).
 Additionally, information about a hyperparameter optimization trace can be provided.
   * :meth:`obtain_parameter_values`: Obtains the hyperparameters of a given model and the current values.
+Please note that in the case of a hyperparameter optimization procedure (e.g., random search), you only should return the hyperparameters of this procedure (e.g., the hyperparameter grid, budget, etc) and that the chosen model will be inferred from the optimization trace.
   * :meth:`check_if_model_fitted`: Check whether the train method of the model has been called (and as such, whether the predict method can be used).
 * Hyperparameter optimization (optional)
-  * :meth:`instantiate_model_from_hpo_class`: In a given run has recorded the hyperparameter optimization trace, then this function can be used to reinstantiate the model with hyperparameters of a given hyperparameter optimization iteration.
+  * :meth:`instantiate_model_from_hpo_class`: In a given run has recorded the hyperparameter optimization trace, then this method can be used to reinstantiate the model with hyperparameters of a given hyperparameter optimization iteration.
 Has some similarities with :meth:`flow_to_model` (as this method also sets the hyperparameters of a model).